-The 20 Pence 1985 coin was a third largest denomination in the Decimal 1969-2001-coin series of Ireland.
+The 20 Pence 1985 coin was a third largest denomination in the Irish Decimal Coins 1969-2001-coin series of Ireland.
 This 20 Pence 1985 coin was produced in 1985 only to help vending machine operators and other coin-operated systems calibrate their machines.
 These coin 1985 20p coins were all supposed to be returned to the Dublin Mint after calibration but they were not and this has made them incredibly rare and incredibly valuable.
 It is unknown how many of these 20 pence 1985 coins were produced.
+The video shown gives an overview of each of the Irish Decimal Coins.

 Unfortunately, no other year of 20 pence coin has anywhere near as much value as the 1985 20 pence coin.
 You can see exactly how much the other 20 pence coins are worth here.